sblahut/to-do-app/readme.md

-ToDo App that will add, mark off and remove simple todos that the user can enter.
+ToDo App that will add, mark done and remove simple todos that the user can enter on input.

  Create index.html
  Add Vue.js to index.html